Hitman: Blood Money: Development

-Hitman: Blood Money was announced in November 2004, with a scheduled release for spring 2005.
+Hitman: Blood Money was announced in November 2004, with a scheduled release for Spring 2005.
 However, the date was later delayed into 2006.
 In March 2006, it was revealed that the game would be released on the Xbox 360, making it the first Hitman game to be released on the seventh generation of video game consoles.
-Blood Money was released on the PlayStation 2, Xbox, Xbox 360 and Microsoft Windows on 26 May 2006 in Europe and PAL territories, and 30 May in North America.
+Blood Money was released on the PlayStation 2, Xbox, Xbox 360 and Microsoft Windows on 26 May 2006 in Europe and PAL territories, 30 May in North America, and 1 June in Australia.
 The game, along with its predecessors, was made available on Steam in March 2007.
 On 29 January 2013, Blood Money was included in the Hitman HD Trilogy, a compilation also including Hitman 2: Silent Assassin and Hitman: Contracts, released for the PlayStation 3 and Xbox 360.
 In March 2018, the Xbox 360 version of the game was made backwards compatible for the Xbox One.
 Blood Money was also included in another compilation, the Hitman HD Enhanced Collection, with Hitman: Absolution, which was released on the PlayStation 4 and Xbox One in January 2019.
 This version of the game was remastered with updated visuals and could be played in 4K resolution.
+A port titled Hitman: Blood Money — Reprisal was released for iOS and Android on 30 November 2023 and for Nintendo Switch on 25 January 2024.
+The new port introduced revised controls and new features found in later Hitman titles, such as the mini-map and Instinct Mode.